jdidion/atropos/doc/guide.rst

 It is recommended that you use quotation marks around your adapter sequence if you use this feature.
 For poly-A trimming, for example, you would write::

-    cutadapt -a "A{100}" -o output.fastq input.fastq
+    atropos -a "A{100}" -o output.fastq input.fastq

 .. _modifying-reads: